-Start your day with a leisurely brunch at the Zinc Cafe & Market, which is located downtown.
+Start your Laguna Beach trip with a leisurely brunch at this popular spot, which is located downtown.
 This mostly outdoor cafe specializes in healthy options including avocado toast and matcha lattes.
 For something a bit heartier, their breakfast burritos, scrambled egg plates, and healthy bowls do not disappoint.
-Stop by their market next door to pick up a post-meal treat in the form of a brownie or a slice of cake.
+Stop by their market next door to pick up a post-meal treat in the form of an indulgent brownie or a slice of cake.

-After having a healthyish California brunch, walk through the quaint downtown area, with its boutique shops, art galleries and upscale Italian restaurants.
+Walk through the quaint downtown Laguna area, with its boutique shops, art galleries and upscale Italian restaurants.
 Here’s a few places worth stopping by:

 - Jasmine of Anatolia – a gift shop with beautiful handcrafted Turkish items, including colorful hanging lamps.

-Head a few blocks over to the beach, which is perfect for people-watching, dipping your toes in the water, and sunbathing.
+Head a few blocks over to this popular downtown beach, which is ideal for people-watching, dipping your toes in the water, and sunbathing.
 Travel tip: if it’s super crowded when you arrive, try heading over to the left side of the beach (pass the bathrooms), where there tends to be more room to spread out.
-Once you have got enough of lounging on the beach, head to the walkway along the cliffs at Heisler Park to enjoy aerial views of the beach and the ocean.
-This is a popular spot to get married, and if you’re lucky you may spot a wedding taking place amid the bluffs.

-- Pageant of the Masters – a popular visual arts performance every summer where famous life-sized paintings are reenacted with live people.
+- Pageant of the Masters – a popular visual arts performance every summer where famous life-sized paintings are reenacted.
 Runs from early July through the end of August.

 - Sawdust Art Festival – a casual art festival featuring over 200+ artists, as well as live entertainment and art activities.
 During the wintertime, there’s a Sawdust Art Festival Winter Fantasy on the weekends from mid-November to mid-December.